chaoss/metrics/2_Growth-Maturity-Decline.md

  Resolution efficiency | Number of closed issues / number of abandoned issues.
  Average & median time of open issues | The average & median amount of time issues remain open.
  Average & median time of first response | The average & median amount of time until the first response to an issue is made.
- Histogram of open issue time | The distribution of time issues have remained open.
+ Distribution of open issues over time | Proportional frequency of open issue time duration.
- Histogram of issue resolution time | The distribution of time it takes for issues to be resolved.
+ Distribution of issue resolution over time | Proportional frequency of closed issue time duration.

 ## Code Development
  Activity Metric | Description